-We have manufacturing, sales and distribution facilities in various locations throughout the world.
+We have manufacturing and sales facilities in various locations throughout the world.
 As a result, we make investments and conduct business transactions denominated in various currencies, including the U.S. dollar, the British pound, the European euro, the Czech koruna, the Japanese yen and the Indian rupee.
-Total annual foreign sales, including foreign export sales, averaged approximately \$320.7 million over the last three years.
-Foreign sales represented 15.8% of consolidated net sales in 2018.
-We estimate a hypothetical 10% adverse change in foreign currency exchange rates relative to the U.S dollar for 2018 would have had an unfavorable impact of \$13.1 million on sales and a favorable impact of \$2.1 million on operating income.
+Total annual foreign sales, including foreign export sales, averaged approximately \$313.3 million over the last three years.
+Foreign sales represented 44.4% of consolidated net sales in 2019; however, a significant portion of our foreign sales are denominated in the U.S. dollar.
+We estimate a hypothetical 10% adverse change in foreign currency exchange rates relative to the U.S dollar for 2019 would have had an unfavorable impact of \$12.3 million on sales and a favorable impact of \$0.2 million on operating income.
 We manage foreign currency exposures that are associated with committed foreign currency purchases and sales and other assets and liabilities created in the normal course of business at the subsidiary operations level.
 Sometimes we may, through the use of forward contracts or other derivative contracts, hedge the price risk associated with committed and forecasted foreign denominated payments and rates.
 Historically the use of these forward contracts has been minimal.
 We do not use derivatives for speculative or trading purposes.